remp2020/remp/Campaign/README.md

 - Triggered hourly and forced to refresh cache segments.

+*AggregateCampaignStats*:

+- Triggered every minute, saves statistics about ongoing campaings from Beam Journal (if configured).

 ### Queue

 For application to function properly, you also need to have Laravel's queue worker running as a daemon.
 Please follow the